 To implement our strategy, we first use the date-stamping approach recommended by Phillips et al. (2015a,b) and Pavlidis et al. (2016) under the GSADF methodology to establish the timeline of episodes of exuberance in international real house prices seen in Chart 1.
 Then, we employ a dynamic logit model with lagged instances of exuberance to assess the in-sample predictive ability of financial variables suggested by our theory of financial spillovers and other well-known housing-market and macro fundamentals.
-This strategy partly mitigates the inconclusive nature of tests of (mildly) explosive behavior by allowing evaluation of the predictive ability of fundamentals related to our financial spillovers theory.13 where logistic(.) refers to the logistic(0,1) cumulative distribution function.
-The model includes a dummy for one-quarter lagged exuberance $EXU{i,t-1}$ to model the persistence of explosiveness and a vector $x'{i,t}$ of observable fundamentals used as predictors for each of the countries $i=1,\ldots,23$ in our dataset.
-If explosiveness in the data results only from nonfundamental behavior, we expect the likelihood of identifying a period of (mildly) explosive behavior in-sample to be a function solely of lagged exuberance $EXU{i,t-1}$.
-We augment this simple dynamic logit model with the vector of observed fundamentals $x'{i,t}$ to evaluate the extent of fundamental-based explosiveness and financial spillovers.
+This strategy partly mitigates the inconclusive nature of tests of (mildly) explosive behavior by allowing evaluation of the predictive ability of fundamentals related to our financial spillovers theory.14

 The dependent variable of the logit model is a dummy variable $EXU{i,t}$ for all countries $i=1,\ldots,23$ that takes the value of 1 during an episode of exuberance in real house prices and 0 otherwise, as indicated in subsection 4.1.
-The dynamic logit is then expressed as
+The dynamic panel logit model is then expressed as